NevinMorcy/DefendEasyassignment/README.md

 # DefendEasyassignment

-In This github repository, the following files of the defend easy assignment are available:
+In this github repository, the following files of the defend easy assignment are available here:

 - The python code of the HTTP flood
 - The python code of the TCP flood